lucaszm7/GameEngine/README.md

 # GameEngine

-Is an OpenGL "renderer" of arbitrary geometries.
+It is an OpenGL "renderer" of arbitrary geometries.
 Supporting multiple scenes with an API for loading and controlling the models.

 # Cloning the Repository